I’m running for County Auditor to make government make sense for the people of Bartholomew County.

 Meet Kimberly

-Kimberly is a Midwest native and Hoosier whose career has always been rooted in helping people.
-For the past 8 years, her work has centered on building and improving systems in Bartholomew County so organizations can more effectively serve their communities.
-Many people are exhausted by the thought of government and have stopped believing they can make a difference or that institutions can improve — but Kimberly believes that government can be easier to understand and engage with.
-She'll use every tool available to make systems work better, communicate information more clearly, and help residents access the services they rely on.
+I’m a Midwest native and proud Hoosier.
+For the past 8 years, my work has centered on building and improving systems in Bartholomew County so organizations can more effectively serve our communities.
+Many people are exhausted by the thought of government and have stopped believing they can make a difference or that institutions can improve — but I believe that government can be easier to understand and engage with.
+I'll use every tool available to make systems work better, communicate information more clearly, and help you access the services you rely on.

 be part of the conversation.

-Learn about her vision for the County Auditor's office, share your experiences and concerns, and help shape a local government that is transparent, understandable, and responsive to the people it serves.
+Learn about my vision for the County Auditor's office, share your experiences and concerns, and help shape a local government that is efficient, understandable, and responsive to the people it serves.

 September 25–27 – Hope Heritage Days